-Melanie’s dedication to the profession began in college when she worked as an intern in a law firm.
-She then was a paralegal to criminal defense attorneys for 5 years before attending law school.
-In her time at Campbell Law, she clerked with Cranfill Sumner & Hartzog, the North Carolina Court of Appeals, and Toshiba.
+Melanie joined Cranfill Sumner in 2019 after graduating magna cum laude from Campbell University School of Law.
+In her time at Campbell Law, she clerked with Cranfill Sumner, the North Carolina Court of Appeals, and Toshiba.
 She was a member of Campbell’s National Moot Court Team, an editor on the Campbell Law Review, a teaching scholar for Torts professor Lisa Lukasik, President of the Public Interest Law Student Association, received two writing awards in the Jessup International Law Moot Court Competition, and was inducted into the Order of Old Kivett.

 Most Recent Posts

 On June 1, 20 volunteers from Cranfill Sumner LLP provided legal service to individuals who are unable to afford it through the “NC Free Legal Answers” Empower Hour program with the North Carolina Bar Foundation.… Read More

 As noted in our prior posts, the U.S. Supreme Court Justices (with the exclusion of Justice Clarence Thomas who was… Read More

 The Supreme Court is (once again) slated to decide the issue of whether a private commercial arbitral panel constitutes a… Read More

 Members of the Cranfill Sumner LLP offices participated in the North Carolina Bar Foundation’s 15th Annual 4ALL Statewide Service Day on Friday, March 4.
 Due to COVID-19 restrictions, the event was held virtually this year.… Read More